-Having introduced the common anomaly that is termed the determinism problem (see “A Preface to the Determinism Problem“), I hope to investigate it more thoroughly in this entry with the goal of resolving it to my own—and I hope to your —satisfaction.
+Having introduced the common anomaly that is termed the determinism problem (see “A Preface to the Determinism Problem“), I hope to investigate it more thoroughly in this essay with the goal of resolving it to my own—and I hope to your —satisfaction.
 Simply put, the problem is that we know we live in a contingently determinist reality, and yet we feel free to choose, granting us a liberty nothing else in the universe seems to possess.
 Either this sense of freedom is wrong, or our sense that the universe is contingently determined is wrong, or some means exists to reconcile the anomaly.
 Immanuel Kant called this problem an antinomy, the submission of two convincing but contradictory “truths” to experience.
 I agree with his judgment that reality is unitary and cannot be contradictory, so something must give in this antinomy.

 We have seen the impact of powerful antinomies in the past, and it isn’t pretty.
 The two greatest knowledge crises that have destroyed consensus and led to long-term societal disruption were each rooted in such anomalies.
 These are the Protestant Reformation of the sixteenth and seventeenth centuries and the postmodern revolt of the twentieth.
 The Reformation pitted traditional authorities against each other, revealing in the process the structural weakness of authority challenged (see “Premodern Authority” and “The Fragility of Religious Authority”)).
-The fundamental challenge to authority’s successors as warrant, reason and experience, consisted of precisely the charge that these warrants could not reveal reliable truths about reality (see “Modernism and Its Discontents“).
+The fundamental challenge to authority’s successors as warrant, universal reason and experience, consisted of precisely the charge that these warrants could not reveal reliable truths about reality (see “Modernism and Its Discontents“).
 For example, one cause of the postmodern deconstruction of modernism after World War I was the seeming irrationality of new discoveries in physics, which presented to the world an empirical explanation at odds with what had been thought the plain evidence of reasoned experience.
 Both of these shattering antinomies were resolved eventually: authority collapsed as warrant for truth and goodness claims over the seventeenth and eighteenth centuries to be replaced by modernism’s reliance on closely examined experience, which in its turn was challenged by the relativism that Einstein’s theory seemed to sanction (see “Postmodernism Is Its Discontents“) and the postmodernism that relativism legitimized.
 Indeed, the twentieth century seemed to consist of a volley of assaults on what the Victorians called “good sense.”
 (For the epitome of this kind of attack, see “One Postmodern Sentence“).
 The anomie inspired by Freud’s theory of the unconscious, Godel’s Incompleteness Theorems in mathematics, and Heisenberg’s Uncertainty Principle in quantum physics are other examples; the last made even Einstein a little queasy, but not as queasy as general relativity made all of western culture.
 It is informative to think of these kinds of assaults on reasoning — all profoundly rational — as contrasts to the most influential theoretical efforts of the Victorians–Darwin, Marx, Hegel, Toynbee– all attempts at rational synthesizing.
 The rawest anomaly of all though was the specter of the most civilized world powers engaged in the senseless butchery of World War I.

 In the face of these knowledge crises and the central role of antinomies in them, we might be more concerned about the free will/determinism issue than we are, particularly since it is of such longstanding dispute.
 While its influences can be traced to postmodernism with all its baggage of received identity and the Romantic excess of existentialism as a reply, not to mention the elegiac and ironic tone of modern literary media, I think its impact has been somewhat muted by the undeniable universal response that we seem to accept the deterministic nature of reality while still feeling free.

 Only sincerely religious people should feel comfortable about that.
-One reconciliation many persons find convincing is religious absolutism, the conviction that our free will is simply a product of human uniqueness.
+One reconciliation many persons find convincing is religious belief, the conviction that our free will is simply a product of human uniqueness.
 We are free because of our special place in creation, as persons with souls rather than things that are caused, and that is the end of it.
 We feel free and struggle over our moral duties because we are free and responsible.
 Our defining quality is precisely that natural freedom to recognize choices in the maelstrom of experience and to choose from among them, a freedom instilled by the creator but one that exacts its price of moral responsibility.
 This kind of compatibilism resolves the anomaly in a manner closed to the hard determinist who can find no empirical evidence of soul, creator, or freedom in material reality yet who could never deny the awareness of choice that underlies not only her own nature but also the scientific enterprise itself.
 And allow me to add one more counterintuitive argument in favor of the absolutist cause.
 This compatibilist theory not only demands that we have free will to choose as a condition of our moral responsibility; it also requires that the rest of creation be determined.
 In order for us to carry moral responsibility for our choices, it is necessary for us to be able to project their likely outcomes, a condition assured by the determinism that has made scientific progress possible.
 Now a reality in which many things are free is one in which outcomes could not be predicted, so our survival, not to mention our salvation, depends on the very determinism that empirical science has revealed to be at the core of creation itself (see “Religionists Fighting the Wrong Battle“).
 It is this predictability of cause and effect that gives weight to our moral choices.
 Religionists thus can not only point to what Kant called “the moral law within me” but also to the orderliness of the cosmos (the etymology of which is “order”) in Kant’s words, “the starry sky above me” to resolve the anomaly.
 Though this resolution lies beyond the realm of knowledge and its justifications, and therefore beyond the bounds of my efforts in these essays, falling as it does beyond the realm of knowledge (see “Can Belief Be Knowledge?), I find this resolution of the free will/determinism conundrum very persuasive.

 My compatibilist position is framed by Immanuel Kant’s fundamental argument that the concept of free will is a rational concept that cannot be proved by our subjective perceptions of it in experience.
 This dualism is fundamental to Kantian epistemology, the notion that we can never know pure concepts, noumena, but only their application in experience, phenomena.
 Since experience is sure to be partial, subjective, and contextual, Kant thought it inadequate to serve as the base for a claim to certain knowledge of a concept as powerful as free will.
 So though we certainly feel free, we cannot know that we are free.
 On the contrary, we know that the phenomenological world is not free but is determined.